ysicing/ergo/ergo_kube_k3s.md

 ### Options

 ```
       --docker                If true, Use docker instead of containerd
+      --eip string            external IP addresses to advertise for node
   -h, --help                  help for k3s
+      --k3s-arg stringArray   k3s args
 ```

 ### Options inherited from parent commands